frontegg/nodejs-sdk/README.md

 // This route can now only be accessed by authenticated users app.use('/protected', withAuthentication(), (req, res) => {
+    // Authenticated user data will be available on the req.frontegg object callSomeAction(req.frontegg.user)
     res.status(200);
 });
 ```